Bertrand/handlebars-objc/doc/WritingHelpers.md

 }
 ```

-All contextual information a helper can use if provided in the callingInfo object:
+All contextual information a helper can use is provided in the callingInfo object:

  - positional parameters